Vita98/Prog-2-Project/README.md

 # Programmazione 2 Exam Project
 ## UNIBA - Dipertimento di informatica - Solution by Vitandrea Sorino

-### Final score: 30L
+### Final score (Theory + Project): 30L

-Written in Eclipse
+IDE: Eclipse

-Java program written in Eclipse for the programmazione 2 exam project in less than 2 hours without internet connection or documentation.
+Java program coded on Eclipse for the "Programmazione 2" exam.
+Coded in less than 2 hours without internet connection or documentation whatsoever.

 The main subject of this project was to implement:
 - Java UI with Swing component